Abdelrahman-17/setting-up-ansible-pipeline/README.md

       ansible-galaxy init environment_setup

      ```
+   - Then move the Tasks from setup_environment.yml and put it inside the Tasks inside the main.yml file.

    - Create a role for deploying the application (`application_deployment`).
       ```bash
       ansible-galaxy init application_deployment

      ```

+   - Then move the Tasks from deploy_application.yml and put it inside the Tasks inside the main.yml file.

 5. **Test Ansible Playbooks:**
    - Run the playbooks: